bitsandvolts/bitsandvolts.github.io/_posts/2025-05-12-gs_00010_python-hello-world.md

 At the end, you just have to **call** the function passing a value for the parameter.
 If you pass _5_, the output is exactly the same as with the previous code without function.
+Try to use different values and observe the output.
 Using functions has three major benefits:

 1. **Code organization**: It is easy to understand your code if it is structured in small logical blocks.